theupdateframework/taps/candidate-snapshot-merkle-tap.md

 ## Auditing Merkle trees

-In order to ensure the validity of all target version information in the Merkle tree, third-party auditors should validate the entire tree each time it is updated.
-Auditors should download every snapshot Merkle file, verify the paths, check the root hash against the hash provided in timestamp metadata, and ensure that the version information has not decreased for each target.
+In order to ensure the validity of all targets metadata version information in the Merkle tree, third-party auditors should validate the entire tree each time it is updated.
+Auditors should download every snapshot Merkle file, verify the paths, check the root hash against the hash provided in timestamp metadata, and ensure that the version information has not decreased for each leaf.
 Alternatively, the repository may provide auditors with information about the contents and ordering of leaf nodes so that the auditors can more efficiently verify the entire tree.